godotengine/godot-docs/classes/class_displayserver.rst

 **Deprecated:** Use :ref:`NativeMenu<class_NativeMenu>` or :ref:`PopupMenu<class_PopupMenu>` instead.

 Returns the index of the item with the specified ``text``.
-Index is automatically assigned to each item by the engine.
-Index can not be set manually.
+Indices are automatically assigned to each item by the engine, and cannot be set manually.

 \ **Note:** This method is implemented only on macOS.